Hero background

 Ideal for

-Anyone who loves spending time with younger children, teaching through games and activities, and experiencing Maasai culture up close in the mountains of Arusha.
+Anyone who enjoys spending time with younger children, teaching through play and creative activities, and getting to know Maasai culture in the mountains around Arusha

 Travel destination